 John Callanan comes to Metro with over 25 years of coaching girls’ lacrosse in the tri-state area.
 As the Suffern High School Girls Lacrosse Coach since 1998, Coach Callanan’s teams have featured over 45 All-Americans, and have earned several US Lacrosse “Top-25 National Rankings”.
 Coach Callanan’s club coaching experience began in 2002 when he created the Hudson Valley Hurricane Girls Lacrosse Club.
 Other coaching assignments that Callanan has taken on have been the Hudson Valley Regional Coach/Director of the US Lacrosse National Tournament(1999-Present), Hudson Valley Regional Coach/Director of the Empire State Games(2001-2008), and Founder/Director of the Suffern Girls Youth Lacrosse Club(1999-Present).
 Along with coaching, Mr. Callanan has been teaching history at Suffern High School since 1996, and has served as an Adjunct Instructor for Syracuse University’s Maxwell School of Public Policy since 2011.
 Mr. Callanan graduated from Le Moyne College, and he earned Masters Degree in Education from The City College of New York.
 While at Le Moyne, Coach Callanan played four years as a Defensive Midfielder for the Dolphins(’91-’94).
 Coach Callanan and his wife, Mary Lynn Collins-Callanan, reside in Tarrytown, N.Y. with their four children Daniel, Mary Kate, Johnny, and Rosie.
-John is the head coach of the Metro Magic 2024 team, and assistant coach of the Metro Magic 2025’s and Metro Magic 2027/28’s.
+John is the Head Coach of the Metro Magic 2030 team and assistant coach of the Metro Magic 2028 team.

 Coach Borchers brings 20 years of coaching experience to Metro.
 He graduated in 2001 from Cortland with a Physical Education degree and received a masters degree in Special Education from CCNY in 2004.
 The Fall of 2019 will mark his 18th year employed by the NRCSD as a physical education teacher.
 Coach Borchers is currently the Head Coach of North Rockland Girls Varsity.
 He has held that position since 2006 and has accumulated over 200 wins.
 While serving as Head Coach, the team has won 8 League Titles, 5 Section 1 Class A titles (2012, 2016, 2017, 2018, 2019), and reached the NYS final 4 in 2016, 2017 & 2018.
 Coach Borchers has had the honor of coaching 13 U.S. Lacrosse High School All Americans, over 85 athletes who were named to the All Section Team, 115 players to the All League Teams and has coached the Rockland County player of the year 8 times.
 Over 60 student athletes have participated in college from the NR program at the D1, D2, D3 level.
 Coach Borchers has also coached the Hudson Valley Empire State Team, the Hudson Valley Hurricanes and the Hudson Valley WDNT for the past 10 Seasons.
-Coach Borchers is the head coach of the Metro Magic 2029/30 team, and the assistant coach of the Metro Magic 2023 team.
-He is also the director of Player Development for Metro’s youth teams.
+Coach Borchers is the director of Player Development for Metro’s youth teams and the assistant coach for the Metro Magic 2029 team.

 Hilary has over 10 years of coaching experience at the club and high school levels.
 A former Metro player, Hilary graduated from Mountain Lakes High School in NJ in 2005.
 At Mountain Lakes she captained both her lacrosse and soccer teams, earning numerous all-league, all-county, and all-state awards in both sports.
 Hilary continued her lacrosse career at the University of Pennsylvania where she was a four year starter on defense.
 She graduated from Penn in 2009 with a Bachelor’s degree in Psychology.
 Her collegiate playing honors include numerous Ivy League Defender of the Week awards, First Team All-American, First Team All-Ivy, All-Tournament selection, and Tewaarton Award Nominee.
 Hilary helped lead her team to 3 Ivy League Championship titles and 3 Final Four appearances.
 Hilary coached at Chatham High School in NJ from 2010 to 2017, as assistant from 2010-2012, and head coach from 2012-2017.
 Hilary is the Director of Communications for Metro Girls Lacrosse Club.